 His name is Jordan Belfort.
 In this book, he reveals the step-by-step sales and persuasion system proven to turn anyone into a sales-closing, money-earning rock star.

-For the first time ever, he opens his own playbook and provides you with access to his exclusive step-by-step system he used to create massive wealth for himself, his clients, and his sales teams.
+For the first time ever, he opens his own playbook.
+He provides you with access to his exclusive step-by-step system he used to create massive wealth for himself, his clients, and his sales teams.

 This book provides tips you could only find in his paid online training so it is a bargain.
 You’ll his techniques, his strategies, and his tips that have been tested and proven to work in real-life sales situations.
-He’ll show you how to persuade and influence anyone so you become a better sales person, a better negotiator, a better closer, and a better speaker.
+He’ll show you how to persuade and influence anyone.
+You’ll learn how to become a better sales person, a better negotiator, a better closer, and a better speaker.

 Author: Ryan Serhant